A Dynamic Stochastic Block Model for Multidimensional Networks: Bayesian Inference

 \subsection{Posterior approximation}

-In order to estimate DSBMM, we propose a full Gibbs sampling approximation of the posterior distribution.
-Using (\ref{eq:2}), the complete likelihood can be expressed as
+Consistently with our application to trade flows, we assume $f^{(\ell)}(y| \theta^{(\ell)}_{qr},X^{(\ell)}_{ijt})$ is a log--normal distribution $\operatorname{LN}(\beta^{(\ell)}_{qr},\sigma^{(\ell)2}_{qr})$.
+Nevertheless, our modeling framework is general and can be easily modified to account for other distribution assumptions, such as a zero--truncated Poisson for count data \citep[e.g., see][]{matias2017statistical}.
+Since the likelihood function is not tractable, a Gibbs sampling procedure is derived to approximate the posterior distribution.

-where it can be noticed that conditioning on $X$, the time and layer dependence is entirely driven by the HMCs.
-Additionally, consistently with the simulations in Section \ref{sec:simul} and taking into account the literature on trade flows, we assume $f^{(\ell)}\left(y| \theta^{(\ell)}_{qr},X^{(\ell)}_{ijt}\right)$ is a log--normal distribution $\operatorname{LN}\left(\beta^{(\ell)}_{qr},\sigma^{(\ell)2}_{qr}\right)$.
-Nevertheless, our modeling framework is general and can be easily modify to account for other distribution assumptions.
-For example a zero--truncated Poisson family for count data applications \citep[e.g., see][]{matias2017statistical}.
-Using the prior distributions presented in Section \ref{sec:prior}, the full conditional posterior distributions for the connectivity parameters, membership and initial proportions are derived in Appendix \ref{sec:fullcond} with the details of the Gibbs sampler.
+Using the prior distributions presented in Section \ref{sec:prior}, the full conditional posterior distributions of the connectivity parameters and initial proportions are given in the following propositions.
+A full Gibbs sampling algorithm using the conditional distributions is then used to approximate the posterior distribution.